Technicalgrootboom/ASP.NET-Core-MVC-Web-Application/README.md

         to the repository class.
         Integrate the Products repository class in the Orders controller for data access operations transferred to the repository class.

+# Branching

+    In this project, we employ the Development Branch branching strategy.
+The development branch serves as a separate branch where new features, bug fixes, and enhancements are implemented.
+This approach allows us to keep the main branch stable while development work progresses in isolation.
+It helps maintain code quality and allows for collaboration among team members without affecting the production-ready code.

 # Project Close-out